ZainNasir2561/PlacePicker/README.md

 # Place Picker Project
-Welcome to the Vacation Destinations Gallery project repository!
+Welcome to the Place Picker project repository!
 This project is a beautiful showcase of React's capabilities, particularly focusing on state management and the effective use of React Hooks such as useState, useEffect, useCallback, and useRef.

 # Project Description
 Imagine a virtual gallery where you can explore a collection of dream vacation destinations.
 This project is designed to let you browse through these destinations and select your next adventure.
 It serves as a practical application of React's state management and Hooks, demonstrating how to create an interactive and responsive user interface.